-The Fund ensures that only fit and proper persons are appointed to the Board after obtaining the necessary approval from the regulator, Securities and Exchange Commission (SEC).
-Relevant training and capacity building programs, facilitated by a SEC approved training institution was undertaken during the period.
+The Fund ensures that only fit and proper persons are appointed to the Board after obtaining the necessary approval from the regulator, the Securities and Exchange Commission (SEC).
+Relevant training and capacity-building programs are organized for the board as and when the need arises.